Stock Market Psychology Books: Profit from Knowledge with Strategic Insight”

 – Jesse Livermore (1877-1940): Livermore, a legendary trader, believed that no matter how much we “feel” that we know what is happening, we must wait for the market to confirm our thesis before making trades.
 He also emphasized the importance of fighting against expensive enemies within oneself, such as judgmental biases and shortcuts.

 Michel de Montaigne (1533-1592): Montaigne’s essays explore various aspects of human nature, including emotions, biases, and the intricacies of decision-making.
-By reading his work, investors can better understand their and others’ psychology.
+By reading his work, investors can better understand their psychology and that of others.

 – Mark Minervini (1964-present): Minervini, a thriving modern-day trader, stresses the importance of combining knowledge, trading psychology, and risk management to become successful in the stock market.